If registering using the Pay By Check form, when is the full payment amount due?

 What do I do if my daughter has misplaced an item?

 We will set up a “Lost and Found” area in the library where the Girlsummer office is located.
-Lost items will be collected until the end of the session, and will be shown to all campers during morning meeting on the last day in the hope that they will be recognized and retrieved by the owner.
-Please have your daughter check the library if she is missing anything.
-Please make a special effort to ensure that your daughter has all of her belongings (tennis racket, water bottle, clothing, etc.) by the last day of Session 2, August 2.
-All items must be claimed by August 2; all items not claimed by the end of the day will be donated to a local shelter.
+Please have your daughter check the GirlSummer office if she is missing anything.
+Please make a special effort to ensure that your daughter has all of her belongings (tennis racket, water bottle, clothing, etc.) by the last day of Session 2, August 6.
+All items not claimed by the end of the day will be donated to a local organization.

 My daughter has a food allergy.
 What do I need to do to ensure her safety while attending the program?

-Because of the increase in variety and severity of food allergies, the GirlSummer Day Program can no longer promise to accommodate all food allergies.
-Girls with food allergies are invited to attend the program but are encouraged to pack and bring their own food to ensure their safety.
-Refrigeration space will be made available.
+Because of the increase in variety and severity of food allergies, the GirlSummer Day Program can no longer accommodate all food allergies.
+Girls with food allergies are invited to attend the program, and be forthcoming about any allergies.
+Should there be great concern, we encourage girls to pack and bring their own food to ensure their safety.
+Refrigeration and preparation space will be made available.
 Girls with allergies who attend the program must be able to self-monitor and take responsibility for their own safety.
-There will be no financial adjustment made for girls who do not participate in the lunch program.

 What happens in the event of severe weather at pick-up time?

 If there is a severe thunderstorm in the area, girls will not be brought to the parking area for dismissal.
-Parents will need to meet their child inside the art building hallway and escort them outside.
+Parents will need to meet their child inside the Mott Gymnasium.

 My daughter has a friend/cousin who will be visiting while my daughter is attending GirlSummer.
 May the friend/cousin visit the Day program for a day or two?